 The name “jaguar” is a corruption of the Brazilian Tupi-Guarani people’s name for this big cat.
 In their language, “yaguara” means “beast”.
 The largest cat in the Americas, the jaguar is the third largest feline in the world, after the tiger and lion.

 The jaguar is an essentially solitary animal.
 It hunts alone, wandering through the forest across its territory and ambushing prey opportunistically.
 The bite of the jaguar is unusually powerful even among large felines, and it is capable of perforating the hides of large reptiles and the shells of turtles.
 Unusually among big cats, it often attacks the head of its prey directly, relying upon its powerful jaws to penetrate the skull and bite into the brain.

-In the wild, jaguars tend to live for between 11 and 15 years, and can live up to 25 years in captivity.
+In the wild, jaguars tend to live for between 11 and 15 years, and can live up for to 25 years in captivity.
 Jaguars are almost always sighted alone.
-As solitary hunters, they will only come together to breed.
+As solitary hunters, they only come together to breed.
 When seeking a mate, jaguars tend to roam over vast areas of forest, far beyond their normal hunting range.
 It is believed that jaguars will breed throughout the year, in wet season or dry.
-Receptive females will mark their territory, in addition to becoming increasingly vocal when seeking a mate.
-After breeding, the male and female will separate, leaving the female to raise her cubs alone.
+Receptive females mark their territory, in addition to becoming increasingly vocal, when seeking a mate.
+After breeding, the male and female separate, leaving the female to raise her cubs alone.
 In common with the tiger, female jaguars will not tolerate the presence of any male after the birth of their cubs, given the high risk of infant cannibalism prevalent among these two species.